maximtcapenko/querypack-criterias/README.md

-# QueryPack.Criteria
+# QueryPack.Criterias
-Is an abstraction layer that allows for the creation and storage of reusable predicates.
+Is a simple abstraction layer that allows for the creation and storage of reusable predicates.
 This layer implements a fluent criteria builder that builds type-safe expression predicates.
 These predicates can be used to filter and query data from various data sources, that support LINQ

 ## Getting Started
 1. Install the package into your project
 ```
-dotnet add package QueryPack.Criteria
+dotnet add package QueryPack.Criterias
 ```
 2. Create and configure your criteria builder